Privacy Notice - How We Use Your Information

 AccuBook is used specifically and only for booking Covid-19 Vaccination appointments.

 The practice has 2 licences for Away From My Desk which allows senior employees to connect to their work computer remotely from their personal device in order to work from home.
 The practice ensures staff have completed Information Governance, Data Security and Data Protection training and follow strict protocols.
 There are full audit trails regarding usage.

 Away from my Desk has achieved the Cyber Essentials scheme credentials and complies with the strict NHS Guidelines originally set out in the IG Toolkit.

-The practice may use volunteers to help with the administering of the Covid and Flu Vaccines and the data input into medical records of the Covid and Flu vaccines.
+The practice may use trained volunteers (ie doctors, nurses, students not employed by the practice etc ) to help with the administering of the Covid and Flu Vaccines and the data input into medical records of the Covid and Flu vaccines.

 Devon Wide Research Feasibility Group

 The practice, along with several others across Devon works with the National Institute for Health Research South West Peninsula (NIHR SWP) to deliver and offer Clinical Trials and Research Studies to the registered population.